USNavalResearchLaboratory/turboWAVE/docs/ref-tools.rst

 		.. py:function:: minimum gamma = gmin

-			:param float gmin: only save data for particles with gamma greater than this
+			:param float gmin: only save data for particles with gamma greater than this.
+In boosted frame simulations, this can be specified in the lab frame by setting ``boosted frame gamma``.